neo4j-partners/hands-on-lab-neo4j-and-bedrock/Lab 2 - Connect to Neo4j/README.md

 > That's it.
 If you got here, Bloom is installed and running.

 > **Warning**
-> You can skip the optional 'Interacting via Shell scetion below.'
+> You can skip the optional 'Interacting via Shell scetion below.' and go to Lab 3.

 ## Interacting via Shell - (Optional)